 As communications coordinator, Glen built delegations of students to attend state, regional, and national conferences to share campus programming ideas centered around leadership, teamwork, community service, and diversity.
 Glen also attended boardroom meetings during these conferences in which he represented the University of Evansville when voting on legislation affecting member schools.
 As president, he worked to unite individual university hall councils as well as foster a community of cooperation among other student organizations.

-Inspired by the messages of hope and change central to several presidential, gubernatorial, and congressional campaigns in recent years, Glen wants to make real change in Washington that will provide meaningful solutions to the everyday issues facing his district, his state, and his country as a whole.
+Inspired by the messages of hope and change central to several presidential, gubernatorial, and congressional campaigns in recent years, Glen wants to make real change in Washington that will provide meaningful solutions to the everyday issues facing the people of his district, his state, and his country as a whole.

-Glen has called Evansville home since move-in day at UE more than eight years ago.
+Glen has called Evansville home for the past nine years.
 He currently lives on the east side with his fiancée, Alyssa, and two cats, Mufasa and Emelia.